-An article in the Journal of Personality and Social Psychology studying 1,087 recently unemployed respondents shows that those who experienced social undermining in the workplace reported having poorer mental health that manifested itself in feelings of irritation, anxiety, depression and more.
-It impacts the worker and his or her output in a significant manner.
+An article in the Journal of Personality and Social Psychology studying 1,087 recently unemployed respondents shows that those who experienced social undermining in the workplace reported having poorer mental health that manifested itself in feelings of irritation, anxiety, depression, and more.
+It impacts the worker and their output in a significant manner.

 In short, it's an attack meant to slow you down and bring you back down to the attacker's level.
 And its effects are detrimental to a person's psychological well-being and relationships at work.

 How to deal with undermining behavior